Published on : Modified :

 For his first rally at the head of the Hyundai team, the Frenchman Cyril Abiteboul had a more mixed weekend: if Neuville saved the honor, the Finn Esapekka Lappi failed in 8th place for his debut with the constructors South Korean, behind his Spanish teammate Dani Sordo, 7th.

-“We need more pace, we tried to be more aggressive with the car set-up and looking back we should have done it earlier in the weekend which could have given better dynamics and more confidence in the teams”, he also regretted.
+“We need more pace, we tried to be more aggressive with the car set-up and looking back we should have done it earlier in the weekend which might have given better dynamics and more confidence in the teams”, he also regretted.

 The other Frenchman entered in the queen category, Pierre-Louis Loubet, experienced a nightmarish rally, the fault of an accident and various mechanical problems throughout the weekend.
 The Corsican driver had to definitively retire on Sunday with two stages remaining, for his first full season in the World Rally Championship.